Musab005/Zillow/README.md

 # Zillow

-A web scraping project that scrapes properties from the Zillow website with specific filters (For sale, Manhattan NY, $100k-$300k).
+A web scraping project that scrapes rental listings from the Zillow website using a web spider that runs on Scrapy.
+Specific filters were used (For sale, Manhattan NY, $100k-$300k).
 Cover images of the listings are also scraped and stored in the folder ./Zillow/images.

 To run this project: